banumariwan/day1-jsx-portfolio/README.md

-# Day 1: JSX Portfolio
+# Project 1: JSX Portfolio

 ## About
 This is my first React portfolio built while learning JSX and components.